- Monday | January 24, 2022 to Monday | February 7, 2022

 | Cost: Free (Registration required)

-Revolutionary War Double Agent, James Armistead Lafayette, performed by Colonial Williamsburg’s Stephen Seals (Virtual Show on Zoom)
+Revolutionary War Double Agent, James Armistead Lafayette, performed by Colonial Williamsburg’s Stephen Seals (Recording available through Mon Feb 7)

 Everybody loves a good spy story.
 How about an American slave that volunteers to spy for the Continental Army, does such a credible job of it, he gets recruited to be a double agent for the British gaining the confidence of both General Cornwallis and traitor, Benedict Arnold?